-Will the museum collections still be available to visitors, students and scholars?
+Will objects in the museum’s collections still be available to visitors, students and scholars?

-Yes, many artworks from all of our collections will continue to be on view in various exhibitions in the Hamilton Building during the North Building project renovation, including Stampede: Animals in Art, Ganesha: The Playful Protector and Linking Asia: Art, Trade, and Devotion.
+Yes, many artworks from all of our collections will continue to be on view in various exhibitions in the Hamilton Building during the North Building project renovation, including Stampede: Animals in Art and Ganesha: The Playful Protector.

 Where will the art that was on view in the North Building go during construction?

 Select objects from each of the museum’s collections will be on view in the Hamilton Building during construction.
 Some pieces will be safely stored during this time, while some artworks will be accessible to the public via collaborations.

 What will happen to the museum’s outdoor works of art during construction?

 Outdoor artworks in the museum’s collection that are adjacent to the North Building will be deinstalled and safely stored during the construction phase of the project.
 The DAM’s curatorial staff will develop plans for the installation of outdoor works as the project moves forward.